- Campus Maps

 University's Five Year Capital Plan

-SFU’s Five-Year Capital Plan is the University’s ambitious $591 million blueprint for constructing new facilities and renewing existing facilities and aging infrastructure aimed at expanding SFU campuses and enhancing accessibility for Aboriginal and First Nations communities.
+SFU’s Five-Year Capital Plan is the University’s ambitious blueprint for constructing new facilities and renewing existing facilities and aging infrastructure aimed at expanding SFU campuses.
+The SFU Board of Governors approved the Plan and was submitted to Ministry of Advanced Education, Skills and Training on July 5th, 2021.

 Project summaries outline key deliverables